Healthplan Spain

 Understanding an Unfavourable ITV: Serious or Minor Faults

-An unfavourable ITV, on the other hand, is the result of the technician detecting either a serious fault or a collection of minor issues that collectively jeopardise safety.
+An unfavourable ITV is issued when the technician detects either a serious fault or a collection of minor issues that collectively jeopardise safety.
 The vehicle does not need to be immobilised immediately in this case.
 Instead, the owner is granted a two-month window to address and repair the identified faults.
-Unlike a negative ITV, under an unfavourable ITV, the vehicle can be driven to the workshop for repairs and then returned to the ITV for reevaluation within the given timeframe.

 Reinspection

-After the repairs are done, the vehicle must be taken back to the ITV station for a reinspection to verify that the identified faults have been rectified.
+After the repairs are completed, the vehicle must be taken back to the ITV station for a reinspection to verify that the identified faults have been rectified.
 If the vehicle passes this reinspection, it can be returned to regular road use.

 Penalties for Driving with a Negative or Unfavourable ITV